 - Active duty;

 - Active duty for training;

 - Initial active duty for training;

 - Inactive duty training;

 - Full-time National Guard duty; and

-• A period for which you are absent from a position of employment for an examination to determine your fitness for duty.
+- A period for which you are absent from a position of employment for an examination to determine your fitness for duty.

-When you enter military service, your Individual Record System hours are frozen as of the last day of the month prior to military activation.
-Your Individual Record System will be reactivated the first of the month following discharge.
+When you enter military service, your Hours Bank account is frozen as of the last day of the month prior to military activation.
+Your Hours Bank will be reactivated the first of the month following discharge.
 You will be required to show proof of your activation and discharge.
-If you wish to use your Individual Record System hours to continue coverage, contact the Fund Office.
+If you wish to use your Hours Bank to continue coverage, contact the Fund Office.

-If you enter active military service for up to 31 days, you can continue your medical, dental, and vision coverage during that leave period if you continue to either pay the required contributions or use your Individual Record System hours.
-If you enter active military service for more than 31 days and after your Individual Record System hours have been exhausted, you may be able to continue your medical, dental and vision coverage at your own expense for up to 24 months under COBRA.
+If you enter active military service for up to 31 days, you can continue your medical, dental, and vision coverage during that leave period if you continue to either pay the required contributions or use your Hours Bank.
+If you enter active military service for more than 31 days and after your Hours Bank has been exhausted, you may be able to continue your medical, dental and vision coverage at your own expense for up to 24 months under COBRA.
 To continue coverage, you or your dependent must pay the required self-payment.